What is Addiction

 How is Addiction Treated

 - Cognitive Behavioural Therapy (CBT) – focuses on increasing psychological health by learning to dispute what are known as ‘thinking errors’ or irrational ways we perceive and make meaning out of situations.
-Thinking errors are a main cause of the dysfunctional emotional states that are symptomatic of addiction (ASAM 2011)
+Thinking errors are a main cause of the dysfunctional emotional states which are symptomatic of addiction (ASAM 2011)

 - 12 Step Fellowships – 12 Step fellowships focus on treating the social/psychological aspects of addiction via ‘fellowship’ meetings which are peer run support groups where members use a common lexicon of recovery and learn to ‘identify’ with other people recovering from addiction.